newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/elevator-registration_1.md

 name: Register Your Elevator Device
 webflowName: Elevator Registration
-summaryDescriptionMd: If you own a commercial or manufacturing space with one or more elevator devices, you must register the device(s) with the State before you can get a Certificate of Occupancy or Approval.
+summaryDescriptionMd: If you own a commercial or manufacturing space with one or more `elevator devices|elevator-device`, you must register the device(s) with the State before you can get a `Certificate of Occupancy or Approval|certificate-occupancy`.
 industryId:
   - generic
 callToActionText: Register My Elevator Device